dfelinto/blender-manual/manual/compositing/types/converter/color_ramp.rst

 An often overlooked use case of the Color Ramp is to create an alpha mask, or a mask that is overlaid on top of another image.
-Such a mask allows you to select parts of the background to be show through.
+Such a mask allows you to select parts of the background to be shown through.

 .. figure:: /images/compositing_types_converter_color-ramp_create-alpha-mask.png
    :width: 600px